crohr/pkgr/README.md

 Plug this [Railtie](http://api.rubyonrails.org/classes/Rails/Railtie.html)
 into your Rails 3 app (ruby1.9 only), and you'll be ready to package your Rails app as a DEB package.
-RPM support could be added in the short future.
+RPM support could/will be added in the short future.

+This gem originates from hours spent trying to figure out how to package a Ruby app for CentOS, and then Debian.
+It's definitely not trivial, because there are so many pieces to put together before getting something working.
+Hopefully this will save time for everyone :)

+Fair warning: there are probably a few things that could be done better, or in a more standard way.
+Feel free to open an issue and/or a pull-request.

 ## Why?